Replit vs Base44: The complete comparison guide

 Replit runs on managed containers for optimized performance across devices.

-- Reliable debugging metrics are displayed in the console.
+- Reliable debugging metrics displayed in the console

 This makes Replit reliable for continuous iteration and maintenance without needing external servers.